CubertCoin/cubertcoin/CODE_OF_CONDUCT.md

 **Version:** 1.0
 **Status:** Active 🟢

-This Code of Conduct applies to all CubertCoin community spaces — including this GitHub repository, Discord, Telegram, Reddit, X, and any other official channel.
+This Code of Conduct applies to all CubertCoin community spaces, including this GitHub repository, Discord, Telegram, Reddit, X, and any other official channel.
 By participating, you agree to abide by it.

 ## 🤝 Our Commitment

 The Corporate Survivors community is built on a simple premise: shared experience creates belonging.

-We are committed to making participation in CubertCoin a welcoming, respectful, and harassment-free experience for everyone — regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We are committed to making participation in CubertCoin a welcoming, respectful, and harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We do not tolerate behavior that makes people feel unsafe, unwelcome, or disrespected.
 This is not a corporate HR policy.
 It is a community standard we actually mean.